Echoes of Wisdom

 By: Fargo Bcn

-Meet two good friends whom you would like to hang around with; despite having particular difficulty "overcoming the language barrier."
-A very typical encounter among different people, like many of us coming from foreign countries and having to learn to speak a new language apart from our mother tongue.
+'Meet two good friends you would like to hang around with, despite having difficulty "overcoming the language barrier."
+It is a very typical encounter among people from different countries, like many of us who come from abroad and have to learn a new language in addition to our mother tongue.
 Two promising young adults have come from a long journey to Tampere to make a fresh start.
 Sedad was 24, and Ahmad was 21 when they arrived in Finland in 2015.
 Like any of us, they both have simple dreams and aspirations.
 After over a month of getting to know them better, from their regular visits to our little multicultural congregation and their interest in learning English twice a week, it encouraged me to make things different for them.
 Being shy, sincere, and humble, I'm grateful they're the kind of people who can get along quickly.
-It's amazing to feel the good vibes between us.
-Not so surprising that I got to trust them both in such a short time, and they also trust me in return.
+It's incredible to feel the good vibes between us.
+Unsurprisingly, I quickly came to trust them both, and they trusted me in return.

 Starting a new community in Tampere.
 Sedad and Ahmad pose with Finnish friends, Kati and Leena during the Christmas Carol service at Vanha kirkko.
 Helping them adopt to the Finnish culture, Leena helps in organizing activities aside from teaching Finnish and English lessons once a week.